KelvynCarbone/facebook-api-conversion/README.md

 # facebook-api-conversion
-Service Class to make integration with Facebook API Conversation
+Service Class to make integration with Facebook API Conversion

 I create this service working with GuzzleHttp & Laravel Framework.
 I recommend to you use this service with Job (Queue) in your application.